Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 10. Address the reasons your toddler might be whining

 Your toddler may just be whining about something simple like not wanting to get down from the high chair.
-Or he might have underlying reasons, from feeling tired to not knowing how to deal with his emotions.
+Or she might have underlying reasons, from feeling tired to not knowing how to deal with her emotions.

-I try to remind myself there might be something beneath the whining by reviewing the day.
-Has he had any significant changes like a bad night of sleep or attending a boisterous family party?, for instance.
-These little things add up, and kids express them in ways they know how to, including whining.
+Remind yourself that there might be something beneath the whining by reviewing the day.
+Has she had any significant changes like a bad night of sleep or meeting new people?, for instance.
+These little things add up, and she might express them in ways she knows how to, including whining.

-Before brushing aside your toddler’s whining, address potential reasons causing it.
+Before brushing aside her whining, address potential reasons causing it.
 “You seem tired,” you might say.
-You remind yourself he’s not whining to be irritating, and instead, help him identify the reasons he’s whining.
+You remind yourself she’s not whining to be irritating, and instead, help her identify the reasons she’s whining.

 For many of us, toddler whining can feel like fingernails on a chalkboard, enough to trigger our tempers and feel downright defeated.